alianjum0/my-documents/trips/alps_road_trip_v2.md

 *   **Lunch Stop:** Picnic amidst the mountains or stop in Bellinzona, Switzerland, known for its three striking castles.
 (Est. Cost: €20-€30/adult if dining out).
 *   **Afternoon (e.g., 2:00 PM):** Arrive in Maienfeld, the setting that inspired "Heidi".
 Check in.
 *   **Activity 1:** Live the Story at Heididorf (Heidi's Village)
     *   *Description:* Step into the pages of the beloved story!
 Visit Heidi's house, pet the friendly goats, see the simple schoolhouse, and maybe even mail a postcard from Switzerland's smallest post office located within the village.
-It’s incredibly charming and interactive for all ages.
+It's incredibly charming and interactive for all ages.
     *   *Visit Duration:* Approx. 2-3 hours.
     *   *Est. Cost (2025):* Likely CHF 15-20/adult.
     *   *Illustrative Image:* `![Heididorf Maienfeld Goats](https://www.google.com/search?q=Heididorf+Maienfeld+goats&tbm=isch)`